jonnor/ESC-CNN-microcontroller/report/report.md

 the model is able to reach 78.3% on Urbansound8k.

+## Resource efficient Environmental Sound Classification

-Resource efficient models (in parameters, inference time or power consumption) for Environmental Sound Classification is not as well explored yet.
+Resource efficient models (in parameters, inference time or power consumption) for Environmental Sound Classification is not that well explored yet.

 WSNet[@WSNet] is a 1D network on raw audio designed for efficiency.
 It uses a weight sampling approach and uses weight quantization to